-By the end of this suturing class workshop, participants should be better able to:
+By the end of this activity, the participant should be better able to:

-- Review the anatomy of the skin and understand the physiology of wound healing.
+- Review the anatomy of the skin and discuss the physiology of wound healing.

 - Describe indications for skin biopsy and develop skills to perform both punch and excisional biopsy.